 Managing fire risk isn't impossible, but it does require thought and care.

 And in truth, this is a tough time of the year to spare much thought and care.
 For many of us, we're consumed with the back-to-school rigmarole, buying school supplies and figuring out bus schedules.
 Some of us are scrambling to finish up home improvement projects or work in the yard that we wanted to get done before the weather turns cool and wet.

 But while it's already pumpkin spice season at Starbucks, it's still summer — and it's still fire season.

-We're coming up on the five-year anniversary of the Scoggins Creek Fire, the last major wildfire in Washington County.
-Let's not mark the occasion with the next major wildfire in Washington County.
+We're coming up on the five-year anniversary of the Scoggins Creek Fire, the last major wildfire in western Washington County.
+Let's not mark the occasion with the next major wildfire in western Washington County.

 Practice fire safety, and stay cool out there.